 Bulalo can mean any of three things: 1) the marrow in the bone of the beef shank; 2) the cut of the beef, i.e., bone-in beef shank; or 3) the soup itself which consists of the bone-in beef shank and vegetables.
 The soup is a simple dish to prepare, really; but the flavorful broth and the texture of the meat makes it a treat.

 If you intend to cook beef shank as bulalo, ask the butcher to chop the shank in such a way that you have one large piece with one end open — the chopped end — while the other end, the one where the leg had been cut off right on the joint, remains closed.

 In classy restaurants, bulalo commands a high price.
 In the province of Batangas where selling beef and beef by-products is a major means of livelihood, roads are lined with restaurants and small eateries with bulalo as a specialty.
 In Makati City, there is a small eatery called Soseng’s–a sidewalk affair actually–where one finds yuppies and businessmen having a lunch of hot bulalo.
 Street parking is a common problem.
 There was one time when we had to park two streets away and wait for a vacant table for several minutes.
 That is how popular bulalo is among the Filipinos.

-Peel the carrot and potatoes and cut into chunks.
+- Peel the potatoes and cut into chunks.
 Core the cabbage and cut in half.
-Trim the ends of the pechay.
-Add the carrots to the broth and simmer for 5-7 minutes.
 Add the potatoes and cabbage leaves and simmer for another 8-10 minutes.
-Lastly, add the pechay leaves and simmer for another 3 minutes.